piper-audio/piper/README.md

 This repository contains the basic Piper schema.
 Implementations and utilities can be found in neighbouring repositories.

+_This is pre-1.0 code and the protocol or API may change at any time_

 [![Build Status](https://travis-ci.org/piper-audio/piper.svg?branch=master)](https://travis-ci.org/piper-audio/piper)

 ## Authors and licensing